 There is a money-changer at Butterworth train station (not the best rates!) or you can change some money while at the border station of Padang Besar.

-Ferries depart from the Raja Tun Uda Ferry Terminal at Weld Quay otherwise known just as Jetty.
+Ferries depart from the Pangkalan Raja Tun Uda Ferry Terminal in George Town at Weld Quay, otherwise known just as the Penang Jetty (Jeti Pulau Pinang).

 If you need any help about which bus to catch, just ask at the bus terminal information office.